dmatsumu/c9800-RESTCONF/README.md

 ## Notes
 - This python code is build in my lab environment.
 Please note that errors may occur depending on the environment.
-- If you want to use "ssid-counters", you need to edit your AP join profile according to the following.
+- If you want to use "ssid-counters", you need to edit your c9800's AP join profile configuration according to the following.

 ```
 no statistics traffic-distribution